freeCodeCamp/guide/src/pages/visual-design/color-theory/usability.md

 Computer screens are capable of displaying contrasts that are about double of contrasts available on paper.

-A few guidelines help to meet the design challenges of accommodating these variances while not adversely affecting others' experience.
+Here are guidelines to help meet design challenges of accommodating these variances while not adversely affecting others' experience.
 These guidelines also help [adaptive technology (Wikipedia.org)](https://en.wikipedia.org/wiki/Assistive_technology#Visual_impairments) work more effectively.

 ### Definitions